dholth/ed25519ll/README.txt

 About ed25519ll
 ===============

-ed25519ll is a low-level cffi wrapper for the Ed25519 public key signature system.
-It uses Extension() to compile a shared library that is not a Python extension module, and then uses cffi to talk to the library.
+ed25519ll is a low-level wrapper for the Ed25519 public key signature system.
+It uses Extension() to compile a shared library that is not a Python extension module, and then uses ctypes to talk to the library.
+With luck, it will only be necessary to compile ed25519ll once for each platform, reusing its shared library across Python versions.

 This wrapper currently exposes the supercop-ref10 implementation of Ed25519, on my 2.6GHz Athlon achieving about 7200 signatures/second/core